ratankaliani/ratankaliani.github.io/content/posts/evo2.md

 Imagine designing enzymes that break down waste, tweaking crops to grow in harsher climates, or exploring genetic modifications that make cells more resilient to disease.
 Today, synthetic biologists painstakingly design synthetic genomes manually, but what if you could design a genome in the same way that you prompt an LLM?

-Earlier this year, Arc Institute released Evo 2, a DNA foundation model trained on genomes across all domains of life from bacteria to animals to humans that aims to start the transition towards that world.
+Earlier this year, Arc Institute released [Evo 2](https://arcinstitute.org/tools/evo), a DNA foundation model trained on genomes across all domains of life from bacteria to animals to humans that aims to start the transition towards that world.
 In this post, I’ll attempt to explain the architecture behind Evo 2, what it’s useful for and the purpose of large genomic models fall is within biology.

 Unlike modern LLMs, which are optimized for the constraints of natural language, Evo 2 is tailored to genomic sequences.
 Genomic modeling is a *radically* different domain than language modeling.
 From a low-entropy vocabulary to complex long-range token dependencies between tokens that are up to 1M tokens apart and single-token precision for clinical accuracy, Evo 2’s constraints are quite specific to genomes.

-Evo 2 is a successor to Evo 1, which was the first large genomic language model released by Arc back in early 2024.
-Evo 1 showed that large, long-context genomic DNA foundation models could viably generate “realistic” genomic sequences.
-But, Evo 1 only focused on prokaryotes, and didn’t generalize well to human genomes.
+Evo 2 is a successor to [Evo](https://arcinstitute.org/news/blog/evo), which was the first large genomic language model released by Arc back in early 2024.
+Evo showed that large, long-context genomic DNA foundation models could viably generate “realistic” genomic sequences.
+But, Evo only focused on prokaryotes, and didn’t generalize well to human genomes.
 To accurately predict animal and human genomic sequences, Evo 2 modifies both the training data set to include eukaryotic genomes and the architecture of Evo to work for the larger eukaryotic genomes.

 Evo 2 was trained on over 2,000 H100 GPUs for several months, putting the estimated cost of the run at close to $10M, which is likely the largest training effort in biology.
 With Evo 2, you can: